fncbook/fnc/book/ivp/euler.md

 Together with the starting value $u_0$ from the initial condition, this formula defines an iteration known as {term}`Euler's method`.
 It is an explicit method, meaning that the answer at the new time level is explicitly given in terms of the older time level(s).

-A basic implementation of Euler's method is shown in {ref}`function-euler`.
+A basic implementation of Euler's method is shown in {numref}`Function {number}<function-euler>`.
 It expects the problem to be specified in the form of a function $f$ of two arguments, an interval defining the time domain, and an initial condition.
 It also requires the number of intervals $n$ defined by the nodes (or equivalently, the number of steps in the iteration).
-The output of {ref}`function-euler` is a vector of the nodes and a vector of approximate solution values at those nodes.
+The output of {numref}`Function {number}<function-euler>` is a vector of the nodes and a vector of approximate solution values at those nodes.

 (function-euler)=